Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 Additional Benefits

-As an all-natural material, latex has a few other notable qualities that prospective shoppers should know about.
-If you’re looking to lower your carbon footprint, you’ll be happy to hear that latex foam is biodegradable and many latex mattresses are organic or chemical-free.
-Latex also has natural antimicrobial properties, making it a hypoallergenic material ideal for sleepers with allergies or asthma.
+As a natural material, latex has a few other notable qualities that prospective shoppers should know about.
+If you’re looking to lower your carbon footprint, you’ll be happy to hear that latex foam is biodegradable and many latex mattresses are organic.
+Natural latex is also a hypoallergenic material ideal for sleepers with allergies or asthma.

 Who Should Buy a Latex Mattress?